john-lohoba/Milestone-Project-3/README.md

 #### Pep8
 All python documents were tested to meet pep8 standards.

+#### Google Lighthouse
+All pages were tested with lighthouse for performance, accessibility and best practice.
+The app consistently scored over 80, 95 and 100 respectively.
+The only warning was for insufficient contrast of the Delete button's background and foreground.
+This was tested again with [webaim.org](https://webaim.org/resources/contrastchecker/) and passed for graphical objects and user interface components.

 With more time and in future deployments I would like to use Unit tests for the main functions of each app.

 ## Credits